PosoSAgapo/2020_ERPLearning/README.md

 ## Test:
 ### For the hard similarity task, run this script:
 `eval_hard_similarity.py `
 ### For the transitive sentence similarity task, run this script:
 `eval_transitive_sentence_similarity.py`
 ### For the script event prediction task:
 see this [repository](https://github.com/MagiaSN/ConstructingNEEG_IJCAI_2018).
 ### For Running the ROC dataset,you need to follow these step:
-1.Down load the [reverb](https://github.com/knowitall/reverb) tool which is used to extract events from sentence , you need to access this event extraction tools which will require Java as building tools.
+1.Download the [reverb](https://github.com/knowitall/reverb) tool which is used to extract events from sentences , you need to use this event extraction tools which will require Java as building tools.
-2.Using this tool to process the ROC dataset of each yaer,which will give you then extracted event for each sentence.
+2.Using this tool to process the ROC dataset of each yaer,which will give you the extracted events for each sentence.
 3.Running `process.py`,`justify.py`,`reindex.py`,`reform.py`,`selectcloze.py` to collect the data.
 4.To run next step, you still need the transfomer package which is the `huggingface transformer`, install it following [this](https://huggingface.co/).
 5.Run the `train_bert_with_event.py` and `train_bert_without_event.py` to have the results of different models.